rmaniv/a_proc_list/citizens-dividend/estimate.md

     <td><b>Estimated Total</b></td>
     <td><b></b></td>
     <td><b>Rs. </b></td>
     <td><b>More than Rs.
-(554 + X)</b></td>
+554 + X + Y</b></td>
     <td><b></b></td>
-    <td><b>Once this law comes into effect, the people will demand their dividends to increase.
-This will put pressure on the government to conduct fair auctions for mining, lease of public land, electromagnetic spectrum, etc (b) reduce illegal mining, enchroachment on public land, illegal occupation of public land, etc.</b></td>
+    <td>Dhanvapsi Passbook + Demcoracy (Elections) means that the dividends citizens receive every month will become a political issue.
+Citizens and activists will pressurize on the government to conduct fair auctions for mining, lease of public land, electromagnetic spectrum, and reduce illegal mining, enchroachment on public land, illegal occupation of public land, theft of underground water, so that they receive more dividends.
+Will these dividends (~Rs.
+500-1,000 per citizen per month) be enough to put public pressure on the government?
+In my humble opinion, yes. <a href = "https://indianexpress.com/article/explained/explainspeaking-a-brief-history-of-indias-poverty-levels-7612086/">~20% of India is under the Tendulkar Poverty Line</a> i.e. they earn <b>less than ~Rs 30 per day</b> = less than Rs.
+900 per day.
+This means that this Dhanvapsi Passbook law will double their income.
+Also, an average Indian household of 5 members earning Rs.
+10,000-20,000 per month will receive Rs.
+3,000-6,000 every month for all their family members (Rs.
+500-1,000 per month per citizen).
+This increase of 30% income is also sufficient for them to put pressure on the government to somehow increase it.</td>
   </tr>
 </table>